Mr-Msz/HomemadeHealthMonitorCovid/README.md

 <p align="center">
     <img src="https://github.com/Mr-Msz/HomemadeHealthMonitorCovid/blob/main/Figure/2-4.png?raw=true"/>
 </p>
-<p align="center">Figure 4 Dashboard Interface</p>
+<p align="center">Figure 8 Dashboard Interface</p>
-<p align="center">* Remaining to be updated</p>

-Figure 4 shows how the data is displayed on the Adafruit IO platform.
+Figure 8 shows how the data is displayed on the Adafruit IO platform.
 There are two feeds, respectively taking the heart rate and oxygen saturation.
 The block on the left shows the real-time heart rate in bpm.
 If the value is over 100 or lower than 60, the gauge block will warn in red.
 Similarly, the other gauge block is for oxygen saturation (SpO2), warning when the value is lower than 90.
 After the sensing process stops at the given time, the last pair of values uploaded to the IoT device is the average heart rate and oxygen saturation in the period.
 That is, users can directly read their average health indices by looking at the final values appearing in the dashboard.

 ### 2. Comparison on measurements between Apple Watch Series 6 and MAX30102
 In this part, comparison will be presented on the ability (i.e. accuracy, fluctuation) of measurements over bpm and spo2 using two devices.
 Before presenting the results, first we will show how the experiments is presented.

 In the experiment, one variable is tested each time.
 This is due to the interface of apple watch only allows user to measure one variable at a time (i.e. bpm or spo2).
 In order to control the variability and uncertainty in each experiment, the test is going to be present simultaneously to one person in the group:

 The measurements of apple watch will be documented manually due to the easy accessibility (i.e. barely looking) and relative slow reaction speed (It takes 15 seconds for Apple Watch to return a spo2 reading).
 The measurements of MAX30102 will be documented by Adafruit IO platforms.